 Increased liver enzymes

-Some people who take statins will see an increase in liver enzymes.
+In rare cases, people who take statins can see an increase in liver enzymes.
 The risk may be higher if you take other cholesterol-lowering medications along with statins.

-"Just because you have problems with one doesn't mean you will have problems with all of them," Dr. O'Neill says.(Dr. O’Neill has received consulting fees from a company that makes statins).
+"Just because you have problems with one statin doesn't mean you will have problems with all of them," Dr. O'Neill adds.

-Some research suggests statins help with asthma symptoms, but a 2011 study found that 20 people with asthma who took statins had more symptoms and worse lung function than 20 asthma patients who didn't take them.
+Some research suggests statins help with asthma symptoms.
+But a small study presented at a 2011 industry meeting found that people with asthma who took statins had more symptoms and worse lung function than patients who didn't take them.

 5 of 6Corbis